magnuskiro/master/journal.md

 ## 22.10.13

+#### Focus
+Thesis restructuring, coding structure, searching for positive/negative corpora, work on state of the art, and reading articles.

+#### done
+Restructuring the thesis to more compliant to standards from NTNU.

+Code structure of the backend about complete.
+Getting data from twitter.
+Need to separate tweets and store them for classification.

 Working on the application.
 Learning flask and refreshing on python.
-Now getting tweets from twitter.

 ## 21.10.13